Command Line Interface (CLI)

 Preparing the Repository

-Before running DuckDefender, download the repository locally:
+Before running DuckDefender, clone your repository locally:

 # Clone the source code